krivard/codalab-worksheets-wiki/Dev_Run-web-site-and-bundle-service-on-the-same-development-machine.md

    d.
 Run the bundle service: `cl server`.

-If you are simulating competitions on your local test machine, be sure to start the worker threads:
+If you are simulating competitions on your local test machine, be sure to [start the worker roles](https://github.com/codalab/codalab/wiki/Dev_Configure-CodaLab-for-Development#start-the-worker-roles):

    ```
    python codalab\codalab\worker.py